-- The method of financing of a proposed deficit, i.e. whether through a bank overdraft or a draw-down of cash balances or deposits; - The use of funds generated by a projected surplus, i.e. to increase cash balances or deposits, or to lower bank overdrafts; - Any bridging finance used for temporary liquidity purposes; - Any other changes in financing not influenced by the budget result, e.g. using cash balances to reduce overdrafts; and - A statement of the total debt position of the provincial government, including a table of debt types, maturity dates (per debt), interest rate payments/installments, where appropriate.
+- The method of financing of a proposed deficit, i.e. whether through a bank overdraft or a draw-down of cash balances or deposits; - Any bridging finance used for temporary liquidity purposes; - Any other changes in financing not influenced by the budget result, e.g. using cash balances to reduce overdrafts; and - A statement of the total debt position of the provincial government, including a table of debt types, maturity dates (per debt), interest rate payments/installments, where appropriate.